EttusResearch/gr-ettus/README.md

-# gr-ettus: Experimental and other out-of-tree features
+# gr-ettus: Experimental UHD and USRP features for GNU Radio

 This is an out-of-tree module with experimental and other features extending gr-uhd.